Alex Bregman Preview, Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

-- Bregman leads Houston with a slugging percentage of .451, fueled by 49 extra-base hits.
+- Bregman leads Houston in slugging percentage (.449) thanks to 49 extra-base hits.

-- Among the qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 16th and he is 60th in slugging.
+- Among qualified hitters in MLB action, he ranks 47th in batting average, 14th in on-base percentage, and 65th in slugging.

+- Bregman enters this game on a four-game hitting streak.
+During his last outings, he's hitting .400.

+- Bregman has picked up a hit in 64.7% of his 139 games this year, with at least two hits in 29.5% of them.

-- He has hit a home run in 15.9% of his games this season, and 3.6% of his trips to the dish.
+- In 15.8% of his games this year, he has hit a home run, and 3.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.